swiiny/calmweb/README.md

 ### By default the following domains are whitelisted.
 - Domains listed in thoses lists:
     "https://raw.githubusercontent.com/Tontonjo/calmweb/refs/heads/main/filters/whitelist.txt"
 - Domains manually added in the whitelist at %appdata%\calmweb\custom.cfg

+# Common domains blocked / :
+This list contains domains that appears to be or have been blocked and may need to be manually whitelisted if you need them.

 ### Known problems:
 - Sandbox not working whhen calmweb is running